 A few weeks back, I was contacted to see if I would be willing to take part in a campaign run by SimplyHealth called ‘Cook Your Way to a Healthy Smile’.
-Having been told off by my dentist earlier in the year for eating all things bad for my teeth, I eagerly responded, saying that I would be happy to take part in the campaign.
+Having been told off by my dentist earlier in the year for eating all things bad for my teeth and for pulling my wisdom teeth out finally, I eagerly responded, saying that I would be happy to take part in the campaign.

 I was sent a box of organic produce from Abel & Cole and asked to come up with a meal from the contents.
 The items I received in my box are known for being superfoods for teeth and I was keen to whip up a dish using them.

 Firstly, the delivery from Abel & Cole was fantastic.
 When ordering, I commented that I would not be available to take deliveries between the hours of 6:20am-6pm on weekdays due to work, so would leave a large plastic container along the side of my house which the delivery could be placed inside for safe keeping until I returned in the evening.
 The delivery rocked up a few minutes before 6:20am one morning, so I was able to take it inside before work!